1. Education

-An ideogram for "go that way" or "in this direction" or "over there"
+An ideogram for "go that way" or "in this direction" or "over there.".
+Olaser / Getty Images

-A graphic symbol (such as @ or %) that represents a thing or an idea without expressing the sounds that form its name.
+An ideogram is a graphic picture or symbol (such as @ or %) that represents a thing or an idea without expressing the sounds that form its name.
 Also called ideograph.
 The use of ideograms is called ideography.

 From the Greek, "idea" + "written"